Medjugorje Ireland logo

 Has the Church approved or condemned the apparitions in Medjugorje?

 The apparitions themselves are neither approved nor condemned.
-The Church has granted a "nihil obstat" (no objection) to the devotion of Medjugorje.
+The Church has granted a "nihil obstat" (no objection) to devotion associated with Medjugorje.

 Summary of the Church's current position

-The Catholic Church's current position on the alleged apparitions at Medjugorje remains neutral, as the apparitions have not been officially approved or condemned.
+The Catholic Church's present position on the alleged apparitions at Medjugorje remains neutral, as the apparitions have not been officially approved or condemned.
 However, significant developments occurred in 2024:

-Approval of the Devotion: On September 19, 2024, the Vatican's Dicastery for the Doctrine of the Faith issued a note endorsing "prudent devotion" to Mary at Medjugorje.
-This approval acknowledges the spiritual fruits of Medjugorje, such as conversions, renewed faith practices, and vocations, without declaring the alleged apparitions as supernatural in origin.
+Approval of the devotion: On 19th September 2024, the Vatican's Dicastery for the Doctrine of the Faith issued a note endorsing "prudent devotion" to Our Lady at Medjugorje.
+This approval acknowledges the spiritual fruits of Medjugorje, such as conversions, renewed faith, and vocations, but does not go as far as to confirm the alleged apparitions to be supernatural in origin.

 Local Bishop of Mostar in 1981

-Normally, in the case of apparitions, the local Bishop issues the official ruling on their authenticity.
-However, in 1986 due to the complexities of Medjugorje, the official Church decision concerning the validity of the apparitions was removed from the local Bishop of Mostar (and his successors) by Cardinal Joseph Ratzinger, who was at that time the Prefect of the Sacred Congregation for the Doctrine of the Faith.
+Normally at that time, in the case of apparitions, the local Bishop issued the official ruling on their authenticity.
+However, in 1986, due to the complexities surrounding Medjugorje, responsibility for making a final determination concerning the authenticity of the apparitions was removed from the Bishop of Mostar (and his successors) by Cardinal Joseph Ratzinger, then Prefect of the Sacred Congregation for the Doctrine of the Faith.

-The local Bishop and the diocesan commissions he had set up were then released from any further investigations into Medjugorje.
-The Yugoslav Bishops’ Conference was then ordered by Cardinal Ratzinger to appoint a new commission under its direction.
+The local Bishop and the diocesan commissions he established were then released from any further investigations into Medjugorje.
+The Yugoslav Bishops' Conference was instructed to appoint a new commission under its authority.

 Bishops' Conference of the former Republic of Yugoslavia in 1991

-The neutral decision (Non constat de supernaturalitate) was issued on the 10th of April 1991 by the Bishops' Conference of the former Republic of Yugoslavia and still stands today as the official and current position of the Catholic Church.
-This decision does not prevent the possibility that the alleged apparitions could be approved or condemned in the future by the Church.
+The neutral decision (Non constat de supernaturalitate) was issued on 10 April 1991 by the Bishops' Conference of the former Republic of Yugoslavia and remained the official position of the Catholic Church until the "nihil obstat" decision was issued in October 2024.
+This decision does not prevent the possibility that the alleged apparitions may be approved or condemned in the future.

 Official terminology

-When ruling on the authenticity of apparitions the Church uses one of three terms in Latin to declare its official position.
-It is important to be familiar with each of these terms and have the correct understanding of them when considering the official Church status of any apparition.
+Up until the new 2024 norms for discerning alleged supernatural phenomena, when ruling on the authenticity of apparitions, the Church used one of three Latin terms to declare its official position.
+It is important to be familiar with each of these terms when considering the previous status of Medjugorje.

 (1) Constat de non supernaturalitate